-- Slope steepening; and - Reducing the separation distance between the pedestrian facilities and the roadway.
+- Slope steepening; - Reducing the separation distance between the pedestrian facilities and the roadway; and - Treating stormwater runoff prior to entering wetlands.

 Slope steepening will be performed as far as is practicable.
 The separation distances between the pedestrian facility and roadway have been minimized with the selection of an urban section through the New Seward Highway to Lake Otis Parkway section of O'Malley Road, which minimizes the project footprint.
 Both build alternatives have only standard lane and median widths.
 Narrowing lanes and median widths beyond the proposed was not considered practicable because it could not be done and still maintain the desirable standards for new arterial construction and it would reduce roadway capacity.
+In addition, the build alternatives will improve the filtration function of the palustrine wetlands by directing storm water runoff treated by mechanical means and/or biofiltration swales into adjacent wetlands.